-Summoners War on PC: The Beginner’s Guide to Runes
+Summoners War : The Beginner’s Guide to Runes

 We mentioned in our guide to resource management in Summoner’s War that runes are often more critical to your in-game success than the monsters themselves.
 Although having the right summons does make life easier (and how!), these little stones hold the key to unleashing your true potential, both in PvE and in PvP.
 Well… that and playing Summoner’s War on BlueStacks.
 In this guide, we’d like to give you an overview of the rune system in SW.

 Runes are SW’s version of gear.
 They come in different rarities, have a myriad of possible stats, can be enhanced via upgrades, and form sets when they are used in the right combinations.
 The better your runes, the more likely it is that you’ll succeed in the CD where you can get valuable awakening mats for your heroes, but also when farming regular chapters for gear and experience.

 These attachment stones come in sets of 2 or 4.
 In addition to the individual stats you get from each piece, a set will unlock an even better bonus.
 Since you have a maximum of 6 slots available, you need a bit of strategy to successfully chose which pieces/sets should go on what monsters.
 Once equipped, a rune will be bound to that monster.
 To take them off, you’ll either have to use Mana Stones or wait for the free rune removal day.

 You can get runes from scenario battles, but also from dungeons such as the Giant’s Keep or the Necropolis.
 Because lower rarity pieces drop generously in most PvE encounters, you’ll always have something in your inventory to equip.
 Before moving forward, you should know that you can hold a maximum of 500 grindstones and 700 runes.
 While this may not seem like a problem to begin with, we assure you that it will become one as you progress through the game.
 To avoid giving up on good pieces, you’ll need to know which ones are dispensable.